silx-kit/silx/doc/source/modules/gui/hdf5/getting_started.rst

    # Allow the user to reorder files with drag-and-drop
    model.setFileMoveEnabled(True)

-The tree view is also provided with a custom header which help to custom visible columns.
+The tree view is also provided with a custom header which help to choose visible columns.

 .. code-block:: python